pravj/pyURI/readme.md

 pyURI <br>
 a python package for handling URI/URL
+# using git :)